kubernetes/enhancements/keps/sig-api-machinery/3920-finish-feature-flags/README.md

   settable, by api clients

 Follow-up goals:
+* Permit features (if the developers desire this behavior) to default on only when all uses in the cluster are from sufficiently high versions, and default off otherwise.
 * When a feature is about a new field, remove it from OpenAPI specs when the feature is off.
 * For features that possibly could support it, add a canarying mechanism so that